-Note that the BPDUShutdownPorts group is not supported on the OmniSwitch 6850 Series or the OmniSwitch 9000 Series.
+Note: BPDU Shutdown Ports group is not supported on the OmniSwitch 9000E Series.
 On these switches, it is possible to configure a global UserPorts profile, as described in "ACL & Layer 3 Security", to monitor BPDU on user ports.
 Such a profile also determines whether user ports will filter BPDU or will administratively shutdown when BPDU are received on the port.
 Note that this functionality only applies to ports that are designated as members of the UserPorts port group.